11 Tips for Enjoying a Traditional Vietnamese Meal

 Vietnamese meal | ©Vietnamdrive

-1. Starting a meal is an invitation
+1. Starting a meal with an invitation

 When everyone is fully seated, the eldest person at the table usually invites everyone, and all can begin the meal.
 That is the beginning of a traditional Vietnamese meal.

-So, if you are a guest, be careful not to taste your own food without eating it with rice.
+So, if you are a guest, be careful not to taste your food without eating it with rice.

 If you are not used to eating rice, let the host know so they can put less rice in your bowl.